Honors College Admissions

 How Do I Apply?

-- Apply for admission and be accepted to Regent University’s College of Arts & Sciences for an on-campus undergraduate program for the Fall semester.
+- Apply for admission to Regent University’s College of Arts & Sciences for an on-campus undergraduate program for the Fall semester.

 - Apply separately to The Honors College*

 - Honors College applicants selected to interview for admission will be invited to RSVP to an Honors Bound: Honors College Interview & Scholarship Competition event.

 What is the Deadline to Apply to The Honors College?

 Participation in an Honors Bound event is required for acceptance into The Honors College.
 The deadline for honors applications is April 1, 2023.

 To be eligible to attend an Honors Bound event, applications must be submitted by the application deadline listed for the preferred Honors Bound event date.

 When will I find out if I am admitted into The Honors College?